/* 💰 Checkatrade Pricing 2026 */

 The "Hybrid Model"

 For a brand new business with zero online presence, a directory can provide initial traction.
-It is important to view this as a short-term tactic rather than a long-term strategy.
-A “Hybrid Model” can be effective: use a directory for 6-12 months to generate cash flow while your new website builds authority and rankings.
-The ultimate goal should always be to transition away from rented platforms toward owned assets.
+Treat it as a short-term tactic, not a strategy.
+A “Hybrid Model” can work: use a directory for 6-12 months to generate cash flow while your new website builds authority and rankings.
+The goal is always to transition from rented platforms toward owned assets.

 Research Limitations